andrebrener/cryptocurrency_data/README.md

 ## Coin List

-To know which coins are available use `coin_list.ipynb` file.
+To know which coins are available see `coin_list.ipynb` file.